1. Be kind to your tum

 However, there are also some additional symptoms to look out for which may suggest you have too little, rather than too much, stomach acid:

 - Bloating – With low levels of stomach acid we may fail to break down our food properly in the stomach.
-Bacteria throughout our digestive tract are then able to attack the partially undigested food through a process called fermentation, excess gas is produced as a result and you can be left feeling bagged up and bloated
+This will not only make food intolerance more likely, but as bacteria throughout our digestive tract then attack the partially undigested food through a process called fermentation, excess gas is produced and you can be left feeling bagged up and bloated.

 - Belching – Belching may occur with excess gas too.
 This is likely to be especially bad after high protein meals, for example after eating meat, as insufficient stomach acid struggles to break it all down properly

-- Undigested food in stools – This is a result of food not being broken down properly.
-Food may travel the full length of the digestive tract without it being broken down and absorbed properly as a result of stomach acid failing to do its job
+- Undigested food in stools – This is caused by food not being broken down properly.
+When stomach acid fails to do its job properly, food may travel the full length of the digestive tract without being completely broken down and absorbed.
+This may result in rather unsightly stools and will mostly likely give rise to a number of other symptoms along the way

-- Other digestive complaints – These may include additional symptoms of IBS such as flatulence, constipation or diarrhoea.
+- Other digestive complaints – Symptoms of food intolerance (often made worse by low stomach acid) can also include flatulence, constipation or diarrhoea.
 These symptoms are again likely to be a result of undigested food travelling into the colon and causing disruption there

-- Bacterial overgrowth – Symptoms which suggest bacterial overgrowth is apparent can include: fatigue, skin problems, food intolerance or brain fog.
+- Bacterial overgrowth – Symptoms which suggest bacterial overgrowth is apparent can include: food intolerance, fatigue, skin problems or brain fog.
 The bad bacteria in your gut can overpopulate quickly in the right conditions!

 5. Support your stomach with herbs